apache/flink/docs/tutorials/datastream_api.md

 {% endhighlight %}

 You can see how the individual operators start running.
-There are only two, because the operations after the window get aggregated into one operation for performance reasons.
+There are only two, because the operations after the window get folded into one operation for performance reasons.
 In Flink we call this *chaining*.

 You can observe the output of the program by inspecting the Kafka topic using the Kafka